Socure raises $35 million to combat payments fraud with AI

 Cloud-based identity verification and fraud prevention startup Socure today closed a $35 million round.
-CEO Tom Thimot told Venturebeat the funds will bolster Socure’s R&D efforts and help it expand its customer base globally.
+CEO Tom Thimot told VentureBeat the funds will bolster Socure’s R&D efforts and help it expand its customer base.

 Javelin Strategy reported that 6.64% of consumers — or about 16.7 million people — fell victim to identity fraud in 2017, up 1 million from 2016.
 In 2018, over 2.6 billion records were stolen or exposed in more than 1,100 data breaches around the world.
 And the pandemic has only made things worse — Socure’s first official fraud report this year shows a 134% increase in attempts since March.